Tangier, Virginia: Transportation

-The modes of transportation off the island are boats and airplane.
+The only modes of transportation to and from the island are boats and airplanes.
 There is an airport, open from dawn to dusk.
 There are two boats that travel regularly from Crisfield, Maryland, across Tangier Sound to Tangier.
 Passengers and mail are carried on these boats.
 The mail boat, the Courtney Thomas, leaves Tangier at 8:00 am and leaves Crisfield at 12:30 pm.
-The Steven Thomas, a 300-passenger cruise boat, leaves Crisfield at 12:30 pm during the summer season from Memorial Day weekend through mid-October and departs Tangier at 4:00 pm.
+The Steven Thomas, a 300-passenger cruise boat, leaves Crisfield at 12:30 pm and departs Tangier at 4:00 pm during the summer season – from Memorial Day weekend through mid-October.
 In the summer season, the Chesapeake Breeze travels daily from Reedville, Virginia, on the Western Shore, leaving Reedville at 10:00 am and leaving Tangier at 2:00 pm.
 The ferry service to and from Onancock, Virginia on the Joyce Marie II runs daily from the first weekend of May through the first weekend of October.

 Transportation on the island does not rely heavily on automobiles.
 Some residents outfit golf carts with passenger trailers to offer "historical tours" of the island for tourists.
 The roads on Tangier are wide enough for two golf carts.
 Tourists and islanders often use golf carts, boats, mopeds, and bikes, but some have trucks and cars.